In this article, Célia Vepori Lucciardi, facialist and founder of the A Perla Rara Institute, reveals how to enjoy the sun safely!

 In spring, prepare your skin for the sun by exfoliating it to regenerate it and create a healthy foundation.
 Increase the protection factor of your sun cream to respond to new sunny days.

 Hydrate your skin as much as possible to keep it healthy and force yourself to drink.
-Prepare your skin for the sun by using D-LAB Active Sun Complex, which helps to tan the complexion without the sun, while preparing the skin for tanning.
+Prepare your skin for the sun by using D-LAB Active Sun Complex, which helps to tan your complexion without the sun, while preparing your skin for tanning.

 Rich in antioxidants and anti-free radicals, this treatment will enhance your skin while providing it with all the elements necessary to increase its resistance and thus better protect it.